 and of the Holy Spirit.

-We suggest that groups coordinate to meet weekly or biweekly, for about an hour each session via Zoom or another web platform of your choosing.
-For more information on best practices, see the guide below.
+This retreat is best experienced when done with a small group of friends, family, or community members.
+We suggest that groups coordinate to meet weekly or biweekly, for about an hour each session in-person, via Zoom, or another web platform of your choosing.
+For more information on best practices, see the retreat starter kit on the Program Details page.

 Our retreat officially begins with a presentation from Fr.
 Casey Beaumier, S.J., Director of the Institute for Advanced Jesuit Studies.
 We are thrilled to embark on this journey with you.